H&SB Transmission Project

 The transmission lines, named "H" and "SB", are located in a 23.6-mile corridor between Kingston in Ulster County to North Catskill in Greene County.
 The corridor passes through open space, wooded parcels and residential/commercial areas.
-Plans are to reconstruct the line within the existing right-of-way in nearly all areas, with the exception of a proposed new route for a small portion of the line within a quarry in order to avoid a large wetland.
-Both the lattice towers and wires will be replaced along the entire route, and some poles may be relocated within the easement, for example to span environmentally sensitive areas.
-The existing lattice towers will be replaced with a streamlined and slightly taller single pole design made of Corten steel, which features a characteristic brown, wood-like patina to help blend with the landscape.
+The line is being reconstructed within the existing right-of-way in nearly all areas, with the exception of a proposed new route for a small portion of the line within a quarry in order to avoid a large wetland.
+Both the lattice towers and wires are being replaced along the entire route, and some poles may be relocated within the easement, for example to span environmentally sensitive areas.
+The existing lattice towers are being replaced with a streamlined and slightly taller single pole design made of Corten steel, which features a characteristic brown, wood-like patina to help blend with the landscape.
 The rebuild design will increase the line's capability from 69,000 volts (69 kV) to 115,000 volts (115 kV), however the line will continue to operate at 69 kV until the increase in voltage is needed.

 Central Hudson’s Application to the PSC, inclusive of project maps and numerous exhibits and environmental studies, is available on the PSC website.
 For information regarding the Article VII permitting process, refer to the PSC publication “The Certification Review Process For Major Electric and Fuel Gas Transmission Facilities” here.